 Lastly, try to keep your worries in check, everyone’s situations and circumstances are unique, but your lender will work with you to help you make the best choice possible.

-Since President Franklin D. Roosevelt signed off on the VA loan program 76 years ago, this incredible benefit program has helped over 20 million service men and women get homes, so it’s well worth investigating if it’s the right solution for you, too!
+Since President Franklin D. Roosevelt signed off on the VA loan program 76 years ago, this incredible benefits program has helped over 20 million servicemen and women get homes, so it’s well worth investigating if it’s the right solution for you, too!
 Learn more about Service Credit Union’s VA Loan here.